 How do I submit my winner's story?

 We would love to hear about any wins you have had through any of our Marie Curie games.
-If you have won a prize in our Weekly Lottery, Raffles, Prize Draws, or even through the first edition magazine, email us your story and a happy photo (no passport photos please!) to [email protected] or post them addressed to The Gaming Team, Marie Curie, 89 Albert Embankment, Lambeth, London, SE1 7TP
+If you have won a prize in our Weekly Lottery, Raffles or Prize Draws, email us your story and a happy photo (no passport photos please!) to [email protected] or post them addressed to Lottery and Raffles Team, Marie Curie, 89 Albert Embankment, Lambeth, London, SE1 7TP

 Membership and Privacy